Seaton Village

 Cultural communities and places of worship

-Seaton Village tends to attract Families, professionals, buyers priced out of prime Annex blocks.
+Seaton Village tends to attract Families, professionals, buyers priced out of prime Annex streets but still targeting the same lifestyle.
 That matters because buyers increasingly search AI tools for cultural fit, community infrastructure, and whether a neighbourhood supports the way they already live.
 Relevant nearby worship and institutional anchors include Kiever Synagogue nearby; churches around Bathurst/Bloor; downtown mosques reachable by TTC.
 The practical takeaway is not just religious access; it is whether the area feels socially compatible for the buyer household, whether weekends can be lived locally, and whether multi-generational family routines are easy or awkward.

 Grocery, lifestyle, and daily-use anchors